elunna/recipes/salads/cold thai salad.md

 Add cooked shrimp, chicken, or hard- eed eggs to the salad before chilling to make it a complete meal.
-Or serve alongside Halibut with Citrus-Ginger Glaze (page 240), Thai Cucumber Cups with Turkey (page 234), or Chimichurri Beef Kabobs (page 218).
+Or serve alongside Halibut with Citrus-Ginger Glaze (page 240), Thai Cucumber cup with Turkey (page 234), or Chimichurri Beef Kabobs (page 218).

 ### THAI SOUP
 You could easily turn this cold dish into a hot soup.
-Heat 4 cups of beef or chicken broth in a large pot.
+Heat 4 cup of beef or chicken broth in a large pot.
 While that’s warming, place a small skillet over medium heat and add the cashews.
 Toast them in the pan, shaking often, until golden brown, 3 to 4 minutes.
 Remove the cashews